-Lawrence House is a registered Therapeutic Community with the Royal College of Psychiatrists’ Community of Communities.
+Lawrence House (Ofsted rated OUTSTANDING – September 2018 – full report here: Lawrence House Report) is a registered Therapeutic Community with the Royal College of Psychiatrists’ Community of Communities.
 Our quality assurance is done through them.
-The home is located in Knowsley outside Liverpool, and is a tranquil house in a quiet residential area supporting up to five young women.
+The home is located in Knowsley outside Liverpool and is a tranquil house in a quiet residential area supporting up to five young people.
 It is a fully-fledged therapeutic community with education on site and offers an integrated care, therapy and educational experience.

-This is a bespoke service working particularly well with young women who are surviving complex trauma.
-Lawrence House is QPC’s SPARCS (hyperlink to info about SPARCS) led provision.
+This is a bespoke service working particularly well with young people who are surviving complex trauma utlising a SPARCS based approach.

-Lawrence House Therapeutic Community is an ideal environment for young women stepping out of tier 4 adolescent mental health services.
-The young women may be self-harming or struggling with emotional regulation and self-worth.
-Through our integrated wraparound care plans, we offer young women in acute stress and trauma the opportunity to access the therapeutic care they require.
-Our school is integrated into our therapeutic paradigm and has it’s own Mental Health tutor, who integrates mental health literacy and resilience into the curriculum.
+Lawrence House Therapeutic Community is an ideal environment for young people stepping out of tier 4 adolescent mental health services.
+The young people may be self-harming or struggling with emotional regulation and self-worth.
+Through our integrated wraparound care plans, we offer young people in acute stress and trauma the opportunity to access the therapeutic care they require.
+Our school is integrated into our therapeutic paradigm and has its own Mental Health tutor, who integrates mental health literacy and resilience into the curriculum.

-Lawrence House team provide young women with a personalised living and learning experience; we engage in pioneering new approaches through research and training.
-Last year we worked collaboratively with Edge Hill University to make a DfE Spring Consortium Innovation Fund bid for SPARCS.
-Our goal is to ease young people’s trauma related behaviours and raise awareness, aspiration, and resilience of young people.
+Lawrence House team provide young people with a personalised living and learning experience; we engage in pioneering new approaches through research and training.
+We have worked collaboratively with Edge Hill University to make a DfE Spring Consortium Innovation Fund bid for SPARCS.
+Our goal is to ease young people’s trauma-related behaviours and raise awareness, aspiration, and the resilience of young people.

-Lawrence House offers a range of clinical and educational assessments, focussed around each child’s unique requirements.
+Lawrence House offers a range of clinical and educational assessments, focussed around each young persons unique requirements.

-Staff at the community have a range of skills and assessment tools that help keep our young women safe.
+Staff at the community have a range of skills and assessment tools that help keep our young people safe.

 Our goal is to have young people who are Brave, Hopeful and Emotionally and Physically able to contribute to the Social World.